Nevenall/ghosting-the-edge/05 Running the Edge.md

 #### Issues

-Locations can help you tap into more than just issues of inequity, buildings can have complex relationships with other themes. <!-- for example -->
+Locations can help you tap into more than just issues of inequity, buildings can have complex relationships with other themes.

 #### Cyberspace